access403/Spider/README.md

 ## 🌍 Why This Exists

-**You asked, so it's happening.** God's Eye View is open source.
+**You asked, so it's happening.** 🕸 Spider  is open source.
 Track the world live.
 Talk to it.
 Break it.
 Extend it.

 Most open-source intelligence is a pile of browser tabs.
 The signals are abundant, but the *interface* is the bottleneck.
 God's Eye View turns those signals into a **place**: the world is already broadcasting — flight transponders, ship beacons, orbital elements, seismographs, public cameras — and this makes it visible on a photorealistic 3D Earth in real time.
 No classified clearance required; it's public signal all the way down, and the interface runs in your browser, under your control.